JJscott/mkdocs-test/docs/en/index.md

 # Welcome

+This is a test for the LATEST document

 Welcome to the official home of the Flesh and Blood core rules and policy documents.

 This site exists to provide a clear, accessible, and authoritative reference for how the game of Flesh and Blood is played.
 Whether you're a new player learning the ropes or a seasoned judge looking for clarification on a complex interaction, this collection of documents is here to support you.